 In 2016, there were a total of 196,277 motorcycles registered in the state of Georgia, and this number continues to increase every year.
 As motorcycling continues to rise in popularity, so too do motorcycle-related traffic accidents.
 Motorcycle accidents are serious and can often be fatal because motorcycles do not provide the same amount of protection that cars and trucks do.
-If you have been injured in a motorcycle accident, you should contact a motorcycle lawyer in McDonough, Georgia, who can help you with your case.
+If you have been injured in a motorcycle accident, you should contact a motorcycle lawyer near McDonough, Georgia, who can help you with your case.

 If you have been involved or injured in a motorcycle accident, you should consider speaking with a motorcycle accident lawyer who is experienced in these types of cases.
 Motorcycle accident lawyers can help determine what type of case a motorcyclist may have if she or he been injured in an accident.
 A qualified motorcycle accident attorney can also help determine what type of compensation you may be entitled to.

-If you have been involved in a motorcycle accident in McDonough, GA, you should call a motorcycle accident attorney with a good track record and experience dealing with these types of cases.
+If you have been involved in a motorcycle accident you should call a personal injury firm serving McDonough with a good track record and experience dealing with these types of cases.
 Often the injuries involved in motorcycle accidents can be severe and serious.
 If you have suffered a severe injury from a motorcycle, you will want an experienced motorcycle wreck lawyer who can do everything they can to help you during this difficult time.